BlogData RoomsHow Much Does a Virtual Data Room Cost in 2026? Full Pricing Breakdown

 Papermark virtual data room cost

-• Pro: €24/month, 1 member, unlimited links, custom branding, folders, video analytics.
+Pro: €24/month (annual billing), 1 team member, unlimited links, 100 documents, custom branding, folders, video and office file types.

-• Business: €59/month, 3 members, multi-file sharing, unlimited light data rooms, screenshot protection, custom domain for docs, webhooks.
+Business: €59/month (annual billing), 3 team members, 1,000 documents, multi-file sharing, screenshot protection, custom domain for documents, webhooks, MCP/API/CLI.

 Data Rooms tiers (full virtual data room features):

-• Data Rooms: €99/month, 3 team members, unlimited data rooms, custom domain for data rooms, advanced dataroom branding, data room analytics, NDA agreements, dynamic watermark, granular file-level permissions, Data Room groups.
+Data Rooms:€99/month (annual billing), 3 team members, unlimited data rooms, custom domain for data rooms, advanced dataroom branding, data room analytics, NDA agreements, dynamic watermark, granular file-level permissions, Data Room groups, 24/7 email support.

-• Data Rooms Plus: €249/month, 5 team members, everything in Data Rooms plus audit log for visitors, Q&A module with permissions, automatic file indexing, email invite viewers, new documents notifications, dedicated account manager, SOC 2 Type II.
+Data Rooms Plus: €249/month (annual billing), 5 team members, everything in Data Rooms plus audit log for visitors, Q&A module with permissions, automatic file indexing, email invite viewers, new document notifications, dedicated account manager, SOC 2 Type II, file requests.

-• Data Rooms Premium: €549/month, 10 team members and multiple teams (up to 5), unlimited encrypted storage, workflows, full API access, SSO on request, whitelabeling and custom layouts, advanced security controls.
+Data Rooms Premium: €549/month (annual billing), 10 team members and multiple teams (up to 5), unlimited encrypted storage, workflows, full API access, SSO on request, whitelabeling and custom layouts, advanced security controls, priority onboarding, dedicated support team.

 Papermark is a secure virtual data room with a flat-rate pricing model and a 7-day free trial on all paid plans.
 For teams with strict data residency or on-prem requirements, Papermark also offers an optional self-hostable open-source deployment with the full codebase on GitHub.